Storyteller. Qualitative Researcher.

 Professional Summary

 Hi!
 I'm Elodie Edjang (she/her).
-I am a values-based multidisciplinary storyteller and consultant with foundations in documentary filmmaking.
+I am a values-based multidisciplinary storyteller with foundations in documentary filmmaking.
 I believe art is vehicle for personal development, social critique, and interpersonal connections.
-I am committed to peer support, community building and community engagement in the documentary field and plan to expand my skillsets into other areas including tech, design, and higher education.
+I am committed to peer support, community building and community engagement in the documentary field and beyond.

-I worked as the lead video editor for Local Legend Films, a Chicago-based production company and social enterprise committed to employing young men at risk of gun violence.
+I worked as the lead video editor for Local Legend Films, a Chicago-based production company and social enterprise committed to employing young men impacted by gun violence.
 I was selected as a 2019 NeXt Doc Fellow, a fellowship for emerging filmmakers of color.
 I have been involved with media organizations exploring social issues including Australian television program Insight, a leading forum for ideas and powerful first-person stories and Kartemquin Films a non-profit production company and collaborative center for documentary media makers.
-My latest short documentary Book of Daniel (2018) screened at Tacoma Film Festival (2018), Black Harvest Film Festival (2019), and Block Cinema of Art (2018).
+My documentaries have screened at festivals including Tacoma Film Festival, Black Harvest Film Festival, and Reeling Film Festival.
+I earned an MFA in Documentary Media from Northwestern University and hold dual BAs in Anthropology and Advertising from the University of Georgia.

 Community Building